dmachkar/dishankDevendra_machkar_RTL/README.md

 **Sample solution:**

 - The easiest fix will be the prescale_reg assignment which can easily be debugged and are operator errors.
-- When debugging for the data transfer, the engineer will get sign filled data bits when the data_reg would be starting with bit value '1'.While data with data bit starting with 0 will be filled with 0, not generating an error and transferring correctly.
-Seeing this issue, the engineer will just change the sign filling arithmatic bit shift operator (>>>) to a logical bit shift (>>) operator fixing the error.
+- When debugging for the data transfer, the engineer will get sign filled data bits when the data_reg would start with bit value '1’.
+While data with data bit starting with 0 will be filled with 0, not generating an error and transferring correctly.
+Seeing this issue, the engineer will just change the sign filling arithmetic bit shift operator (>>>) to a logical bit shift (>>) operator fixing the error.
 - The issue induced by the bit_cnt variable being assigned the DATA_WIDTH value will generate improper data packets.
 When observing the waveform and the spec the engineer might implement a flag variable to gate the calculation and change the internal if else case dependent on bit_cnt: if(bit_cnt > 1) begin to if(bit_cnt > 0)  and if(bit_cnt == 1)  to if(bit_cnt == 0)